Joint Image Compression and Denoising via Latent-Space Scalability: Related Works

 The mentioned learning-based codec are single-task models, where the task is the reconstruction of the input image, just like with conventional codecs.
 However, the real power of learning-based codecs is their ability to be trained for multiple tasks, for example, image processing or computer vision tasks, besides the usual input reconstruction.
 In fact, the goal of JPEG AI standardization is to develop such a coding framework that could support multiple tasks from a common compressed representation~\cite{JPEG-AI_use_cases}.

 \cite{Choi_scalable_TIP} proposed a scalable multi-task model with multiple segments in the latent space to handle computer vision tasks in addition to input reconstruction.
 The concept was based on latent-space scalability~\cite{Choi_scalable_ICIP}, where the latent space is partitioned in a scalable manner, from tasks that require less information to tasks that require more information.
 Our JICD framework is also based on latent-space scalability~\cite{Choi_scalable_ICIP}.
-However, unlike the earlier works, the latent space is organized such that it supports image denoising from the base layer and noisy input reconstruction from the full latent space.
+However, unlike {these} earlier works, the latent space is organized such that it supports image denoising from the base layer and noisy input reconstruction from the full latent space. {In other words, the tasks are different compared to these earlier works.}

 Recently,~\cite{michela} and~\cite{Satellite} developed joint image compression and denoising pipelines built upon learning-based image codecs, where the pipeline is trained to take the input noisy image, compress it, and decode a denoised image.
 However, with these approaches, it is not possible to reconstruct the original noisy image, hence they are not multi-task models.
-Our proposed JICD performs the denoising task in its base layer, but it keeps the noise information in the enhancement layer in case the noisy input reconstruction is needed.
+Our proposed JICD performs the denoising task in its base layer, but it keeps the noise information in the enhancement layer, {thereby also enabling} noisy input reconstruction {if} needed.